 When you are injured on the job, in most cases you will turn to your company’s Workers’ Compensation carrier to cover your medical bills, lost earnings, and rehabilitation.
 Workers’ Comp allows you to get these benefits without the necessity of a law suit, and at the same time protects the employer from having to be involved in litigation with employees.
 The advantage is that it is a no-fault system, so all you have to show to qualify for benefits is that you are suffering a job-related injury or disease.

 Nevertheless, Workers’ Compensation has its limitations, most notably that it does not compensate you for your pain and suffering, and that punitive damages are not possible, regardless of how blatantly egregious your employer’s behavior may be.
+Bluntly stated, your employer is normally only liable for paying the related medical treatment and two-thirds of your weekly wage during the period you are unable to work.

 If you’ve suffered an injury on the job, an Alabama Workers’ Compensation lawyer can help prepare your paperwork properly and guide you through the Workers’ Compensation system to ensure that you get the maximum benefit you’re entitled to and overcome any obstacles you may encounter along the way.
 Sometimes it may be difficult to prove that your injury is job-related, especially if it is not the result of a single incident but is a cumulative injury that has developed over the course of your years on the job.
 A good attorney can also be especially helpful in getting you the vocational rehabilitation services you need for an occupation that suits your interests when your disabilities keep you from returning to your regular job, or if your doctor wants to try a cutting-edge procedure that the insurance company is trying to deny as “non-standard.”